 Now that the nursery is painted and pretty much ready to go and I’ve gotten much of the before-baby-comes stuff completed, I’ve been able to really dig into the baby sewing.
 It’s so relaxing and fun to think about the little baby who will wear all these teeny things.

-We’ve been cloth diapering with Elliot since he was born and since he’s not yet potty-trained, I went over to Sweet Peas yesterday and ordered some more one-size diapers for the new baby to boost our stash.
+We’ve been cloth diapering with Elliot since he was born and since he’s not yet potty-trained, and yesterday I ordered some more one-size diapers for the new baby to boost our stash.
 Am trying very hard not to think about having two in diapers.
 Cloth diapers.

-Of course after talking to Cheryl (the owner, fellow sewist, and now good friend…that’s what happens when you go in once a week…hee-hee) about making diapers, I had to go home and try making some teeny-tiny pocket ones:
+Of course after talking to my friend Cheryl about making diapers, I had to go home and try making some teeny-tiny pocket ones:

 This is certainly not my first foray into making cloth diapers; I’ve probably made at least 5 pocket diapers for Elliot over the past couple years, but they’ve all been bigger.
 These are definitely newborn sized.